-- Jiffy Lube Oil Changing Stations – Cost of an oil change approximately $30 (depending upon the size of engine and type of oil used)
+Total Cost: ~$30 (depending upon the size of engine and type of oil used)

-- A Local Auto Mechanic – Cost of an oil change approximately $35 (depending upon the size of engine and type of oil used)
+Total Cost: ~$35 (depending upon the size of engine and type of oil used)

-- Auto Dealerships – Cost of an oil change approximately $50 (depending upon the size of engine and type of oil used)
+Total Cost: ~$50 (depending upon the size of engine and type of oil used)

-If you’re concerned about your warranty record, you can actually stay within the terms of your car engine warranty even if you have your car serviced by a mechanic not affiliated with the official dealership.
+If you’re concerned about your warranty record, you can actually stay within the terms of your warranty if you have your car serviced by a mechanic not affiliated with the official dealership.
 If you’re good at keeping receipts and records, you can even stay within warranty requirements if you change your oil yourself.